8 tax-efficient investments for higher rate taxpayers

 This means that an investor can claim back £100,000 in income tax, reducing their capital exposure to 50p for each £1 invested and ultimately minimising overall investment risk whilst maximising return potential.

 Investing in a SEIS-qualifying company can provide high earners and high-net-worth individuals (HNWIs) with significant tax advantages, as well as exposure to high-target growth investment opportunities.
-But it must be noted that these are high-risk investment strategies.
+But it must be noted that these are higher-risk alternative investments.
 Your capital is at risk – returns are not guaranteed.

 3. Venture Capital Trusts (VCTs)